Multitask Online Mirror Descent: Regret Analysis

-Thus, MT-OGD enjoys a $\sqrt{1 + \sigma^2(N-1)}$ dependence, which is smaller than $\sqrt{N}$ whenever tasks have a variance smaller than $1$.
-Considering limit cases is also informative.
+Thus, MT-OGD enjoys a $\sqrt{1 + \sigma^2(N-1)}$ dependence, which is smaller than $\sqrt{N}$ when tasks have a variance smaller than $1$.
 When $\sigma=0$ (all tasks are equal), MT-OGD scales as if there were only one task.
 When $\sigma \ge 1$, the analysis suggests to choose $b=0$, i.e., $A = I_N$, and one recovers the performance of independent OGDs.
-Note that the additional $\sqrt{2}$ factor in \eqref{eq:regret_ogd} can be removed for limit cases through a better optimization in $b$: the bound obtained is $DL\sqrt{C(\sigma)\, T}$, with $C(0) = 1$ and $C(1) = N$.
-However, the function $C$ lacks of interpretability outside of the limit cases (see \Cref{apx:proof_prop_ogd}) motivating our choice to present the looser but more interpretable bound~\eqref{eq:regret_ogd}.
-For large values of $N$ and $\sigma > 0$, we have $\sqrt{1 + \sigma^2(N-1)} \approx \sigma\sqrt{N}$.
+Note that the additional $\sqrt{2}$ factor in \Cref{eq:regret_ogd} can be removed for limit cases through a better optimization in $b$: the bound obtained in the proof actually reads $DL\sqrt{F(\sigma)\, T}$, with $F(0) = 1$ and $F(1) = N$.
+However, the function $F$ lacks of interpretability outside of the limit cases (for details see \Cref{apx:proof_prop_ogd}) motivating our choice to present the looser but more interpretable bound~\Cref{eq:regret_ogd}.
+For a large $N$, we have $\sqrt{1 + \sigma^2(N-1)} \approx \sigma\sqrt{N}$.
 The improvement brought by MT-OGD is thus roughly proportional to the square root of the task variance.
-From now on, we refer to this gain as the \emph{variance acceleration}.
+From now on, we refer to this gain as the \emph{multitask acceleration}.
+This improvement achieved by MT-OGD is actually optimal up to constants, as revealed by the following lower bound, which is only $1/4$ of \Cref{eq:regret_ogd}.